fatemeshahrokhshahi/llm-reasoning/README.md

 ### Experimental Framework

 This work builds upon the experimental framework established by Holliday et al. (2024) for evaluating conditional and modal reasoning in large language models.
-We extend their methodology by implementing the Chain of Logic prompting method and comparing it against their baseline approaches.
+Through extensive research on rule-based reasoning approaches, we identified the Chain of Logic methodology introduced by Servantez et al. (2024) for legal reasoning tasks.
+Since the original paper provided only the theoretical framework without any available implementation, we developed a complete implementation from scratch based on their methodology description.
+We then extended this implementation to the domain of conditional and modal reasoning, comparing it against established baseline approaches.

 #### Models Evaluated
 - Llama 3.1 Instruct 8B